mikhirev/make_pcre/README.md

 The following options are implemented:

+- `A` makes expression anchored, i. e. constrained to match only at the first matching point in the string.
+The same as in PHP;
+- `D` forces a `$` metacharacter to match only before a newline at the end of the string, not before any other newlines.
+The same as in PHP;
 - `E` enables expansion of pattern before compilation.
 Note that you will need to use `$$` instead `$` for matching end of line in this case;
 - `g` enables global search, like in Perl. `pcre_find` will return space